If you are wondering whether a whole home generator will increase the value of your home, the answer is a resounding yes!

 As we discussed in the first section, whole home generators can increase your home’s value by up to 5% and provide a return on your investment of up to 150%.
 For this reason alone, whole home generators are good investments.

 Moreover, if you happen to work from home, you need your internet and electricity to make money.
-If the power is out for a couple of days, those are 2 good working days where you didn’t make money.
+If the power is out for a couple of days, those are two good working days where you didn’t make money.
 This is not a problem that you will have if you have a whole home generator.
+We will touch on this a bit more below.

 On average, you can expect a whole home generator to last anywhere from 20 to 40 years, with the median “shelf life” being somewhere around 30 years.

 In the grand scheme of things, if it costs you around $5,000 to purchase and install the generator, that’s not a whole lot considering that it can last for up to 40 years.
-Of course, how long the generator lasts will depend on a variety of factors including the following.
+Of course, how long the generator lasts will depend on various factors, including the following.

-To make sure that your generator has a long lifespan, it should be used for at least half an hour per week.
+To ensure that your generator has a long lifespan, it should be used for at least half an hour per week.
 They need to be “exercised.”

 How Many Appliances the Generator Has to Power Will Make a Difference Too